meilisearch/documentation/learn/getting_started/algolia_migration.md

 ## Migration script

-Migrating indexes from Algolia to Meilisearch is a straightforward process:
+Migrating indexes from Algolia to Meilisearch can be done in three steps:

 1. Export your data stored in Algolia
 2. Upload your data to Meilisearch